Terms and Conditions for Domain Name Licence

 encumber or purport to encumber a Domain Name Licence.

-According to auDA policy you must be a charity or community organisation to qualify for one of these domain name spaces.
+According to auDA policy you must be a charity or community organisation to qualify for a org.au or a .asn.au.
 It is the responsibility of the registrant to carefully read the registration licence conditions as refunds are not made for non qualifying applications that pertain to .org.au and .asn.au domain name spaces.
 This is due to pricing and costs involved with transaction reversals.

 If the registrant cancels the order due to not being able to comply with auDA policy we reserve the right to only apply a credit to the registrants account for use at any time.
 Refunds can only be approved by company management and only under special circumstances